mickelindahl/docker_jenkins/README.md

 * user -

-Go to Configure System, scroll down to GitHub and click add GitHub server.
+Go to "Manage Jenkins" -> "Configure System".
+First scroll down to Jenkins locatin and ensure it is the url of the jenkins server.
+Then scroll down to GitHub and click add GitHub server.

+In your github account go to "Settings"->"Personal access tokens", generate an token and copy token.

-Click add credentials->jenkins (the scope), choose kind  <<sercet text>> and past token value.
-Type in a suitable name (gitub private token) in ID and description (Credentials can also be added at main page.
+Click "Add credentials" -> "jenkins" (the scope), choose kind  <<sercet text>> and past token value.
+Type in a suitable ID and description (Credentials can also be added at main page.
 There can additional scopes also be created).

 Test connection.
 If ok scroll to bottom and hit save.